bramdebouvere/fltouch/README.md

 # fltouch
-FL Studio midi scripts for the Behringer X-Touch + extender
+FL Studio MIDI scripts for the Behringer X-Touch + extender, based on the official scripts by Image-Line